 Grammar is a key part of the English language, and even native speakers need help, especially in English writing.
 The topic of this blog post covers the writing part of English.
-Grammarly is a popular writing assistant tool for two grammar checker tools, while Linguix is a new grammar checker with many similar features.
-How do both differ?
-The blog post covers Grammarly vs. Linguix (2021).
+Grammarly is a popular writing assistant tool, while Linguix is a new grammar checker with many similar features.
+How do both differ in 2021?
+The blog post covers Grammarly vs. Linguix.